Hayzie/DIYKeyboard/README.md

 # DIYKeyboard
-Online basic  virtual keyboard
 //Preriquisites
-- Piano notes order and layout, chords
+You need to have a basic understanding of how piano works and its layout and chords.
+Here are some useful links...
+https://www.musictheory.net/lessons/23
-Here are some useful links for piano https://www.musictheory.net/lessons/23 feel free to make any alterations regards Hazel Phago :-)
+feel free to make any alterations regards Hazel Phago :-)